aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/DataBarBorder/_index.md

 ## **dataBarBorder**

+           Represents the border of the data bars specified by a conditional formatting rule.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |